Battle of Sievierodonetsk (2022): Encirclement attempts

-On 6 May, Russian and Luhansk People's Republic (LPR) forces made gains in the outskirts of Sievierodonetsk, attacking the village of Voevodivka just north of the city, while also capturing the village of Voronove to the southeast.
+On 6 May, Russian and separatist Luhansk People's Republic (LPR) forces made gains in the outskirts of Sievierodonetsk, attacking the village of Voevodivka just north of the city, while also capturing the village of Voronove to the southeast.
 Other villages were also attacked in an attempt to surround the city.
 Subsequently, it was reported by the city's mayor, Oleksandr Stryuk, that Sievierodonetsk was "virtually surrounded".
 Over the next days, Russian and separatist forces attacked Bilohorivka, Voevodivka, and Lysychansk, intending to cut off Sievierodonetsk from the south.
 They also captured Popasna.

 On 9 May, LPR troops reportedly took control of Nyzhnie and began attacking Toshkivka, two settlements southeast of Sievierodonetsk.
 Heavy combat continued in Rubizhne, Voevodivka, and Bilohorivka, as Russian forces attempted to further encircle Sievierodonetsk from the western axis.
 The next day, Ukrainian forces destroyed a Russian pontoon bridge across the Donets river in the vicinity of Bilohorivka, attempting to disrupt the Russian advance, and reportedly destroying almost an entire Russian battalion in the process.
-According to Ukrainian regional police chief Oleh Hryhorov, Sievierodonetsk and its direct neighbor, Lysychansk, had become tactically encircled, as Russian artillery could freely strike the remaining open roads into the city.
+According to Ukrainian regional police chief Oleh Hryhorov, Sievierodonetsk and its direct neighbour, Lysychansk, had become tactically encircled, as Russian artillery could freely strike the remaining open roads into the city.
 Power and water supply was disrupted in the cities, leaving tens of thousands of civilians without basic necessities.
 By 12 May, Russian and LPR forces had defeated Ukrainian forces in the battle of Rubizhne and established full control of the city, furthering their attempts at encircling Sievierodonetsk.

 For the most part, Russia subsequently ceased its ground attacks on the surroundings of Sievierodonetsk and Lysychansk and limited itself to artillery bombardments.
 Pro-Russian forces instead focused on completing the encirclement of the two cities.
 To this end, they attacked at the northern frontline around Izium and in the south toward Bakhmut.
 The northern attacks made little to no progress, but in the south, Russia made limited advances over several days of heavy combat.
 Fighting was mainly concentrated on a number of villages, including Toshkivka, Pylypchatyne, Hirske, and Zolote.